MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 ## Exclude disk from Hyper-V VM backup

 > [!NOTE]
-> This feature is applicable for DPM 2025 UR1 and later.
+> This feature is applicable for DPM 2025 UR1.

 With DPM 2025 UR1, you can exclude the specific disk from Hyper-V VM backup.
 The configuration script **ExcludeDisk.ps1** is located at C:\Program Files\Microsoft System Center\DPM\DPM\bin folder.